You are currently viewing Forex Trading in India

 Because of this complicated blend of circumstances, India has adopted a rigorous approach to regulating foreign exchange trading.

-Forex trading regulations in India
+Forex Trading Regulations in India

 As mentioned, foreign exchange trading is highly regulated and monitored for a number of critical economic reasons.